Hot Fall Container Designs with Ornamental Peppers

 Bright, seasonal ornamental peppers (Capsicum annuum) add warmth and zest to fall plantings.
 They are truly some of the best container plants of the season—with lots of new varieties being introduced each year to keep the palette fresh.
-Colorful peppers remain pretty for a long time, and pair well with many other seasonal perennials and bedding plants.
+Colorful peppers remain pretty for a long time and pair well with many other seasonal perennials and bedding plants.
 Try one of our four easy, seasonal container designs, or use elements to inspire your own creations.

 Designing Containers with Ornamental Peppers

 When creating container designs with these hot, pretty edibles (almost all ornamental peppers are spicy), choose plants with complementary textures (fine, bold, airy, or spiky), colors, and habits.
-Container designers rely on suites of plants with either vertical, mounding or bushy, and cascading habits married in complimentary arrangements where plant heights contrast but flow.
+Container designers rely on suites of plants with either vertical, mounding or bushy, and cascading habits married in complementary arrangements where plant heights contrast but flow.

 When it comes to color, ornamental pepper colors are most often warm-hued, but those with purple fruits and foliage are cooler colored.
 For visual “pop” plant them in color groups that are either similar or contrasting but complementary (on the opposite end of the color wheel, such as purple and yellow, orange and blue, and red and green).